sparkbox/sb/README.md

 ## How to use

-1. Download `sb` from the latest release for your architecture.
+1. Download `sb` from the [latest release](https://github.com/sparkbox/sb/releases) for your architecture.
+1. Run the file to install `sb`. *On a Mac, you will need to `control + click` the unzipped file and select "Open" from the menu.*
-2. Login by running `sb login`.
+1. Login by running `sb login`.
 This should launch a Sign-in with Slack prompt in your browser.
 Paste the resultant ID and token back to `sb`.
-3. You're now set to generate a SSH Certificate, run `sb ssh`.
+1. You're now set to generate a SSH Certificate, run `sb ssh`.
-4. Verify your local `ssh-agent` has the cert by running `ssh-add -l`and noting the `ECDSA-CERT` entry.
+1. Verify your local `ssh-agent` has the cert by running `ssh-add -l`and noting the `ECDSA-CERT` entry.
-5. You can now SSH to any host that is configured to trust the Certificate Authority.
+1. You can now SSH to any host that is configured to trust the Certificate Authority.

 ## How it works

 ![](https://sparkbox.github.io/sb/flow.png)

+## Helpful Notes

+* If you are using an Intel based machine, use the AMD64 file.
+* If you are using an M1 MacBook, use the AMR64 file.